mikeedudee/MS5611-Mike-Refactored/README.md

       - `Threshold` = 10` - the jump in 10kPa
       - `temperature = NAN` - reads the standard reading of temperature unless satisfied.
       - `pressure = NAN` - reads the standard reading of pressure unless satisfied.
-      - `consecutiveCount = 5` - spikes in a row before reset (going lower will make it react immediately since it only needs 1 data)
+      - `consecutiveCount = 5` - spikes in a row before reset (going lower will make it react immediately since it only needs minimum data).

 **Sample  Usage**
   ```cpp